samrudhikulkarni05/AgroCare_Kisan_Plant_Doctor/README.md

 ---

-🚀 Project Overview

-Agriculture is the backbone of India, yet crop diseases often lead to major yield losses.
-KisanDoctor bridges the gap between technology and farming by using Artificial Intelligence and Computer Vision to identify crop diseases early and accurately.

-📸 Upload a crop image → 🤖 AI analyzes it → 🌾 Get disease details & cure

----

 ### AgroCare – Kisan Plant Doctor

-🌾 AgroCare – Kisan Plant Doctor
 AI-Powered Crop Health & Disease Detection System

 AgroCare – Kisan Plant Doctor is a smart agriculture support platform designed to help farmers identify crop diseases early and take timely action.
 By using Artificial Intelligence, Computer Vision, and real-time data, AgroCare provides accurate crop health analysis, treatment suggestions, and farming assistance in a simple and farmer-friendly way.idth rural usage.